MontlakeEric/asteroids/ideas.md

-# Ideas for additions, suggested by the class
+# Their Ideas for Additions

-- Add a scoring system
 - Implement multiple lives and respawning
 - Add an explosion effect for the asteroids
 - Add acceleration to the player movement